-

-Kaylee King begins her second season as the head coach of the Centenary College Competitive Cheer and Dance programs in 2023-24.
+Kaylee King begins her third season as the head coach of the Centenary College Competitive Cheer program and will direct a new sport for the Maroon and White this year – STUNT.

 King led her programs to amazing success in her first season as both the Cheer and Dance teams recorded three top-five finishes to cap off an outstanding showing in the USA Collegiate Championships in Anaheim, Calif. in February.